 |Taste||very smooth, delicately grassy, sweet||slightly bitter, more earthy than grassy, robust|

 Made from more mature leaves, culinary grade matchas are blended specifically for culinary purposes and can be used to compliment a wide variety of tastes.
 From smoothies, lattes, cakes, milkshakes, ice cream, chocolate and even protein bars, these grades of Matcha provide a beautiful jade green color, aroma, and nutritional benefit to any recipe.
 The taste is still sweet and fresh, but more robust.
 The slightly bitter, earthy undertone makes it ideal for mixing with other ingredients that overpower higher grade matchas.
-It is the better and more economical choice if you want to mix matcha with anything else.

 And last but not least, to become an expert in knowing good quality matcha on the market, read our ultimate buyer’s guide.